patpekala/python-challenge/README.md

 ## PyPoll

-I created a Python script that takes a set of poll data called `election_data.csv` that analyzes the votes.
+I created a Python script to analyze the votes from a set of poll data called `election_data.csv`.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".

 The Python script calculates each of the following values: